-Betting sites are now legal gambling sites exist in a handful of states.
+Betting sites are now legal in a handful of states.
 This follows the removal of the ban that had prevented most of America of from offering sports betting.

 Each state is different in: a) rules and regulations around tax rate and license fee, b) how open the market is and c) how many operators are permitted.
 In other words, the number of betting sites and the operators authorized varies from state-to-state.